jdonaldson/golgi/Readme.md

 }
 ```

-Here we're running the Golgi router on the path `foo`, using the Api defined
+Here we're running the Golgi router on the path "foo", using the Api defined
 by `Router`.
 This method manages the lookup of the right function on Router,
-and invokes the function there.  *The Golgi "run" method requires some other
+and invokes the function there.
-parameters which we'll get in to soon.*

-Note that we passed the path in as a plain string.
-We constructed the Router
+Note that we passed the path in as an array.
+Golgi requires the path to be
- instance, but this is only done once on initialization.
-No further allocations
- are required.
+split into component parts and passed manually.
+This step is done to avoid
+duplication (some platforms provide this info automatically), and to provide
+flexibility (Path delimiter specification and tokenization is left to upstream
+libraries).

 # Fully Typed Path Arguments